yjlim-larr/Reinforcement_learning/application/README.md

 In this repository, i summarize paper and, implement various application of reinforcement learning.

-* In Sim repository, i use simulation for training model.
+* In Sim repository, i use simulator to train model.